metabase/metabase/docs/dashboards/filters.md

 ## Auto-connecting filters to cards

-If there are other cards that also have the field you select, Metabase will automatically connect the filter to those cards too (including to relevant cards on other tabs).
+If there are other cards that also have the field you select, Metabase will offer to automatically connect the filter to those cards too (including to relevant cards on other tabs).
 If you later add a card with the selected field, Metabase will also try to connect that filter to the new card.

 To undo this auto-connecting of cards, click on the toast that pops up when Metabase auto-connects the cards, or manually disconnect the cards by clicking on the "X" next to the connected field.